Please join Lisa's private mailing list for the latest news

 CARIAD is an organisation that works tirelessly to raise awareness of the appalling conditions in puppy farms/dog battery farms.
 Recently I've been one of a team of four behaviourists commissioned by CARIAD to write two booklets: one for rescues and one for fosterers/adopters who take in dogs from battery farms.

 Oldies Club is a rescue charity which takes in and rehomes dogs over the age of seven.
-I foster elderly dogs for them, and have adopted two Oldies Club dogs.
+I've fostered several elderly dogs for them, and have adopted three senior dogs, including two Oldies Club dogs.